ampproject/amp-toolbox/packages/cors/README.md

 ### Email Mode

-AMP for Email has [specific AMP CORS requirements](https://developers.google.com/gmail/ampemail/security-requirements).
-You can enable the AMP for Email CORS mode via the `email option`:
+Gmail has [specific AMP CORS requirements](https://developers.google.com/gmail/ampemail/security-requirements).
+You can enable the Email CORS mode via the `email option`:

 ```
 app.use(ampCors({